steinbergmedia/vst3sdk/README.md

 ### Adding VST2 version

-The VST2 SDK is not part anymore of the VST3 SDK, you have to use an older version of the SDK and copy the vst2sdk folder into the VST_SDK folder.
+The **VST 2 SDK** is not part anymore of the **VST 3 SDK**, you have to use an older version of the SDK and copy the vst2sdk folder into the VST_SDK folder.
 In order to build a VST2 version of the plug-in and a VST3 at the same time, you need to copy the VST2 folder into the VST3 folder, simply run the following commands:

 - for macOS: